Derby Alstom train factory jobs fear as orders dry up

 The council said it was "shocked" to see reports of potential job losses and wanted to give any support it could.

-Newspaper reports said the company had been relying on orders from HS2 and regional lines but as neither have so far appeared it was now looking to reduce its workforce.
+Newspaper reports said the company had been relying on existing orders from HS2 but as these have been pushed back it was now looking to reduce its workforce.

-It is estimated, as well as the core jobs, the factory also supports 1,400 supply chain companies employing around 17,000 people.
+It is estimated, as well as the core jobs, the factory also supports 1,400 supply chain companies employing about 17,000 people.

 While it has its origins in the Industrial Revolution, the facility most recently supplied the fleet of 70 trains for the Elizabeth Line on London's Crossrail network.